-Welcome.
-My name is Jack Lowe.
+Welcome, my name is Jack Lowe.
 I’m a documentarist using Victorian photographic techniques, digital audio recordings and social media to tell the story of The Lifeboat Station Project, an idea I first conceived in 2012.

 As you can imagine, I’m regularly asked lots of questions, so I’ve made this special page collating a selection of them with my answers below.

 WHO CAME UP WITH THE IDEA FOR THE LIFEBOAT STATION PROJECT?

 I haven’t been commissioned to make The Lifeboat Station Project.
 I came up with the idea and first presented it to the Royal National Lifeboat Institution (RNLI) in 2012.
 My proposal was initially turned down while the RNLI worked on photographer Nigel Millard’s fine book, Courage on our Coasts.

 Over the following year or two, I honed and refined the idea further before presenting it again in the Spring of 2014.
 I was invited to RNLI HQ in Poole for further talks and my idea was then approved by the charity, giving me their blessing to photograph their crews.

 I am visiting all 238 RNLI lifeboat stations in the UK and Ireland, a journey that will take around eight years to complete.

 Ultimately, there’ll be about 1000 glass plates altogether and I estimate that 4000 lifeboat volunteers will feature in them.